 - Who do I contact?

-- If you have questions about other riders, personal issues, fuel contributions from the other riders, personal usage of the van, Guaranteed Ride Home program, etc. Contact Fleet Services at 734-764-1100 or firstname.lastname@example.org
+- If you have questions about other riders, personal issues, fuel contributions from other riders, personal usage of the van, etc., contact Logistics, Transportation & Parking at firstname.lastname@example.org.

-- If you have an emergency situation and need to get home, to your vehicle or a hospital.
-Call University Police at 734-763-1131.
+- If you have an emergency situation and need to get home, to your vehicle, or hospital, call the Division of Public Safety and Security at 734-763-1131.

 - Are there a minimum number of riders that must ride on the vanpool on any given day?